Optider/LeetCode/README.md

 # LeetCode

-It contains porblems from LeetCode solved using Python 3.
+It contains problems from LeetCode solved using Python 3.